 We hopped back on the Green Line back down to Tulane University and Audubon Park so we could check out the Audubon Zoo.
-When we travel, we decided on sites we would like to see together and then individual sites we like.
-So, we went and checked out the cemetery for my interests and then went to the zoo for DG’s interests.
+When we travel, we decide on sites we would like to see together and then individual sites we like.
+So, we went and checked out the cemetery for my interests and then went to the zoo for David’s interests.
 If this is not a true example of give and take in a marriage, I don’t know what is.

 We were exhausted after walking about 20 miles over the course of the two days, so we took the bus back to the stop near our hotel, which is another reason to purchase the day pass.
 We took a break, relaxed, and got ready for dinner at Flamingo a-Go-Go, also in the Warehouse District.
 We opted to walk to dinner to see a bit more of this part of the city.
 I ordered a shrimp po boy here and the breading on the shrimp was perhaps the best I have ever had.

 I posted last week about our amazing stay at Le Pavillon New Orleans.
 If you are looking for a historic, elegant hotel in the center of everything the city has to offer, David and I both cannot recommend Le Pavillon enough.
 We loved how walkable the Garden District and the French Quarter were from our hotel.
 The staff was incredibly friendly and welcoming, and we thought the late night PB&Js were a nice touch!
 Plus, they have a beautiful pool and rooftop deck perfect for taking in the city.